Hxueit/Devil-Connection-Screenshot-Tool/README.md

 ## Contributions
 This was written in spare time and works fine in my own testing, but there may be edge cases.
 Issues and pull requests are very welcome!

-Thereotically, with minor modifications the tool could support any TyranoBuilder game that saves screenshots as .sav files, but for ease of use it is currently specialized for でびるコネクショん.

 </details>